Robertinoos13/Python/All projects/Calculator OOP project/readme.txt

 ## Main Script Features
 - Flexible inputs
-- Special calculation FUNCTION: Average
+- Special calculation FUNCTION: Average, Find Procent by inputing 2 numbers (for example, 50 of 150 is 33.33%), Find Number by inputing 1 number and 1 procent number (for example, 33.33% of 150 is 49.99)

 ## Quick Review Of Updates Hystory
-- Total Updates: 0
+- Total Updates: 1
 - Total Updates Of Fixed Bugs: 0
-- Total Updates Of Adding New Features: 0
+- Total Updates Of Adding New Features: 1
 - Total Updates Of Other Types Of Updates: 0

 ## How To Use The Script?